 For this pie, I started with 12 cups of sliced apples (that’s 4 pounds of whole apples!).
 Yes, you read that right: TWELVE cups of apple slices.
 I roasted the slices for about 45 minutes.
 They didn’t appear to have shrunk that much, but when I compared the volume of apple after baking, I realized I was left with a lot less, like 4-to-5-ish cups.
 That seemed just crazy to me but I had “so little” roasted apple that when I later filled the pie plate with the apples, it filled the crust snuggly without having to make a big mound in the centre.
 Imagine having to pile 12 cups of apples in a pie for a second.
 That’d basically be impossible had I not roasted the apples first.
 Perhaps the only plausible way to get all those raw apple slices into a pie would be to make a pie in a deep dish springform pan, arranging them ever so neatly to avoid any wasted space and gaps.
 Maybe that would work.
 Maybe.

 Roasting the apple slices not only allowed me to cram the equivalent of 4 pounds of apples into one pie (woah!), but it also meant that I only had to mix in 2 tablespoons of flour to thicken the filling (instead of at least 5 had I not roasted the apples first).
 Basically, this technique prevented any extra ingredients getting in the way of the apple flavour in this pie.
+It’s funny because up until now, I’d always opted for brown sugar or granulated sugar for apple pie, but pairing maple with apple seemed like the perfect combo and one to add to my roster of maple syrup recipes.
+I sweetened the apples with a little maple syrup before roasting, and then to make the pie I added maple sugar (you can buy it on Amazon).

 By the way, I got this pie top cutter from Nordic Ware.
 It’s basically a giant cookie cutter for a pie top.
 Because of its intricacy and its size, it’s a little tough to use because you have to be sure to press evenly and hard enough to cut through the dough.
 To be honest, I didn’t press as evenly as I should have when I used the cutter, so I had to take a small pairing knife to finish some of the cuts.
 Still, I think the crust pattern turned out beautifully.
 The top crust cracked a little as the pie cooled and settled but hey, pie is not meant to be perfect.
 It’s pie.
 Having a warm homemade apple pie to enjoy basically erases every crack and imperfection in my mind.

 The verdict: roasting the apple slices before making apple pie is a mind-blowing technique.
 The pie cuts beautifully, and there is hardly a gap between the top crust and the apple filling.
 The filling has an intense apple flavour that isn’t masked by a thickener because there’s hardly a need for a thickener here.
 Fine, it takes an extra hour (when you count the time to cool the apples) to prep the apples, but I think it’s absolutely worth it.
 I give this apple roasting technique from Bon Appetit Magazine a big thumbs up.
 Another option instead of roasting fruit is to poach them in a flavourful sugar water or wine-spiked syrup.
 Take a look at my wine-poached pear pie recipe for more information.
-While there’s nothing quite like this maple syrup pie, this apple pie is a great bet for those looking to bake with fall fruit.
+While there’s nothing quite like this maple syrup pie or an apple butter pie, this maple apple pie is a great bet for those looking to bake with fall fruit.
 And if pie’s not your thing, feel free to check out all my apple & pear recipes for more inspiration!

 Maple apple pie recipe